wonderfly/lanyon/_posts/2018-04-01-prepositional-pronouns.md

 In the simplest case, prepositional pronouns are nearly identical to the subject pronouns, except in the first- and second-person singular form, `mí` replaces `yo` and `ti` replaces `tú`, respectively.
-Note that `mí` takes an accent to distinguish it from `mi`, the posessive adjective, which means `my`.
+Note that `mí` takes an accent to distinguish it from `mi`, the possessive adjective, which means `my`.
 Another exception is for the third-person singular, there is a pronoun for neuter:
 `ello`, meaning "it".